Written by Nick D’Alto, unless otherwise noted

 Perpetual calendar to the rescue: This type of calendar lets you identify the day of the week for any date.
 Most perpetual calendars work for 100 years (hence, the nickname “100-year calendars”).
 They’re simple to use: You generally look up a code for the year you want, then consult a calendar that corresponds to that code.
 To go all the way back to the 17th century, visit CalendarHome.com and click the tiny Scroll Up link above the right corner of the calendar.

-• the right date.
-Date calculators such as the Calendar Calculator give you the right calendar for any month, in any year.
-If you key in November 1848, you can find the 12th and count back to “last Tuesday” to learn cousin Orv arrived Nov.
+- The right date: Date calculators such as the Calendar Calculator give you the right calendar for any month, in any year.
+If you key in November 1848, you can find the 12th and count back to “last Tuesday” to learn cousin Orville arrived Nov.
 7.

 All-around props go to Herb Weiner’s Calendar Calculator, a great tool that lets you display any month or year; ask what years June 7, say, happened on a Thursday; convert dates from one region’s calendar to another’s; and perform a variety of other tasks.

 Every ethnic tradition has rich calendar-based lore, usually tied to religious observances.
 These often are “floating holidays” — they didn’t happen the same date every year.
 Your old German kin partied the Tuesday before Lent, called Fastnacht.
 For African Americans, Pinkster (Pentecost Sunday) marked a day for gathering and celebration.
 Old documents are sometimes dated according to these religious observances (for example, the Feast of St. Sebastian) rather than the secular date.
 Because our day and month names derive from pagan gods (ie, Thursday comes from “Thor’s day”), Amish refused to use them, preferring numbers instead.
 The date 4d4m means fourth day, fourth month: April 4.